 At our cottage in Haliburton Highlands, Ontario, we collect drinking water from a nearby spring.
-The water is sweet, clear, refreshing and arises from one of Earth’s most ancient land masses.
+The spring water is sweet, clear, refreshing and arises from one of Earth’s most ancient land masses.

 I’m grateful for the work of local cattagers who maintain the spring.
 They have covered the main source to keep out dirt and fallen leaves.
 A plastic pipe brings the flow conveniently to a platform near the road.
 This year someone has replaced the old wooden trestle with a secure metal grate.

 Whenever we go there, I enjoy reading a simple poem someone nailed to tree years ago.

 Its fading blue typeface reminds me of the transience of human life—all our pleasure, tragedy, and quest for meaning—overtop a geological history lasting billions of years.